 - Red tricolor

-The Australian Shepherd is heavier and bigger in stature than the Border Collies, although they are both medium-sized dogs.
+although they are both medium-sized dogs, the Australian Shepherd is heavier and bigger in stature than the Border Collie.

-The Australian Shepherd is a wonderful guard dog which barks and alerts the owners when intruders arrive.
-This is perfect for those who need a dog that will protect its owners, act out against any attacker and guard as well as protect the family and home turf.
+The Australian Shepherd is a wonderful guard dog which barks and alerts their owners when intruders arrive.
+This is perfect for those who need a dog that will protect its human companions, act out against any attacker and protect those they consider family.
 On the other hand, the Border Collie is a slightly less watchful guard dog, although it is equally alert, as it is known to bark and raise an alarm when attackers invade.

 Whether you choose the Australian Shepherd or the Border Collie, they make for loyal, affectionate and caring pets.
-That is something these two sheepdogs have in common!
+That is another similarity these two sheepdogs have in common.

 While the Border Collie is shyer and a real energetic and good worker, it works separately from the Australian Shepherd.
 While the Border Collie works from a distance, the Australian Shepherd is great for herding cattle.
 Both breeds have been developed for different purposes on the ranch and this reflects in their temperaments.

 Not suited to apartment life, both breeds need vast, open spaces to roam in.
 Here's where the similarities end.
 The Australian Shepherd is more difficult for those who have not handled dogs before.
-The Border Collie is perfect for those who are first-time owners
+The Border Collie is potentially more suited for those who are first-time owners

-While the Australian Shepherd requires grooming on a regular basis to keep fur in excellent shape, trimming or stripping is not required very much.
-The Border Collie's care require more hard work to keep their fur healthy and vibrant, as it is usually rougher.
+While the Australian Shepherd requires grooming on a regular basis to keep their fur in excellent shape, trimming or stripping is not often required.
+The Border Collie's care requires a little more hard work to keep their fur healthy and vibrant, as it is usually rougher.
 Routine brushing is suited for both dogs.
 When it comes to maintenance, both these farm dogs require a medium to high amount of care, though.

 While training for ranch and farm activities, the Australian Shepherd is considered average.
 Results will come on a more gradual basis.
 The Border Collie, on the other hand, has been associated with excellent training results.
 Few repetitions are needed while training this dog for herding, guarding the farm and other activities.
 The Border Collie listens to commands and is extremely obedient and caring.